Home > Expeditions > Athens to Naples: Myths of the Mediterranean

 Known to the Neapolitans simply as ‘him’, Mount Vesuvius towers over the surrounding fertile plains at 1,281 metres.
 He has been quiet of late, but it was a different story in 79 BCE, when lava and ash vomited forth engulfing the city of Pompeii.
 Albeit a tragedy, the excavation of these extensive sites reveals treasure for travellers.
 Physical evidence of the city’s final dramatic moments, preserved forever amongst the volcanic ash, speak louder than words.
 Each tells a tale of intrigue, returned to life by the ruins and remains, of these Roman cities.
 Our guided tour of Pompeii’s buried city is amongst one of the most intriguing in world history.
 Returning to the ship for lunch, there is time to explore Salerno before we set sail in the late afternoon.

-Option 2 – Morning experience: The Amalfi Coast Drive
+Option 2 – Full day experience: The Amalfi Coast Drive

 Driving the Amalfi Coast is like navigating through a real-life postcard, with a delightful twist!
 The famously winding road twists around hairpin turns and clings to cliff edges, offering breathtaking drops and stunning views of the turquoise Tyrrhenian Sea.
 Begin your adventure in Salerno and hold on tight as you wind your way through charming coastal villages.
-Make a stop in Amalfi, the town that gives the coast its name.
-Explore its narrow streets, medieval architecture and vibrant piazzas, which are perfect for a leisurely stroll and a gelato break.
 As you continue, the road curves around the rugged coastline, leading to Positano, where colourful buildings cascade down the hillside to a sun-umbrellaed sandy beach.
 This drive is filled with twists, turns and spectacular vistas, making it an unforgettable journey along one of Italy’s most scenic driving routes.
-(Note that this route and the towns visited may be adjusted due to traffic conditions, which can be heavy on this stretch of road.)
+We spend time in the celebrity mecca of Positano, before continuing to the town that gives the coast its name – Amalfi.
+Explore its narrow streets, medieval architecture and vibrant piazzas, which are perfect for a leisurely stroll and a gelato break before boarding a public motorboat for a 45 minute coastal cruise to Salerno.
+(Please note that this excursion has been extended and now includes a coastal boat portion due to new limits to coach sizes in this region.
+The route and the towns visited may be adjusted due to traffic conditions, which can be heavy on this stretch of road.)

-Option 3 – Full-day experience: The Amalfi Coast and the Lemon Walk
+Option 3 – Half day experience: The Amalfi Coast and the Lemon Walk

 A magnet for ‘privileged’ visitors the Amalfi coast is a modern-day mecca for the rich and famous.
-We search for signs of previous imperial guests and conquering entrepreneurs, both private and political, amongst the streets, alleys and sun-umbrellaed waterfronts of its colourful villages and shop fronted towns as we tour the Amalfi.
+We search for signs of previous imperial guests and conquering entrepreneurs, both private and political, on the drive to the iconic town of Sorrento.

 Driving its coastal roads, we cannot help but wonder about its acres of steep terraced lemon groves.
 This much maligned fruit has for centuries been at the centre of all things in towns like Ravello, Sorrento and Positano.
 We join a local expert as they tell the ‘sweet’ story of the lemon and its place in every Italians heart.
-Sipped as an aperitif, sales of limoncello are second only to campari in Italy.
-Our guide entertains us with mythical legends and tales of intrigue and of course our stroll through the lemon groves is rewarded with a tasting of limoncello, making this the perfect Amalfi experience.
+Sipped as an aperitif, sales of Limoncello are second only to Campari in Italy.
+Our guide entertains us with mythical legends and tales of intrigue and of course our stroll through the lemon groves is rewarded with a tasting of Limoncello, making this the perfect Amalfi experience.
+(This tour has been amended to a half day experience due to new traffic regulations in the region).

 Day 17 Disembark Naples (Port: Naples)